Hafsa-mohamed-Ad3n/Syria_tel-Churn-Analysis/README.md

 - Model Deployment & Monitoring
    - Convert the final model into a deployable format and integrate it with existing CRM database
-   - Implement real-time monitoring to track the model performnace overt time
+   - Implement real-time monitoring to track the model performance overt time